karolgornicki/Articles/texts/project_euler_problem_11.md

     [24,120,360,840,1680,3024,5040]

 Is is clear that 24 = 1 * 2 * 3 * 4 and 120 = 2 * 3 * 4 * 5.
-So, what we have to create is a list of lists where each sub-list contains 4 consecutive numbers, like:
+So, what we have to create is a list of lists where each sublist contains 4 consecutive numbers, like:

     [[1,2,3,4],[2,3,4,5],[3,4,5,6],[4,5,6,7],[5,6,7,8],[6,7,8,9],[7,8,9,10]]